kubernetes-retired/kubernetes-anywhere/README.md

 eval $(weave env)
 ```

-The above can be wrapped in a convenient provisioning script which you can find described below.
+The above can be wrapped in a convenient provisioning script.
+You can find examples of provisioning scripts for differnt cloud providers described in [Further Examples](#further-examples).

 ### Launch the etcd Cluster